noahehall/theBookOfNoah/0current/architectural thinking/devops/devops.md

 - orchestration: performing coordinated operations across multiple resources

 - configuration management: management of change control for system configuration after initial provisoin; maintaining and upgrading resources and dependencies

   - imperative/procedural configurations: command necessary to produce a desired state are defined and executed
   - declarative/functional configurations: desired states are defined, and the service magically configures the system to match that state
   - idempotent configurations: the ability to reppeatedly execute configurations, achieve the same state
   - self-service configurations: ability for an end usre t oinitiate a process without having to go through other people

+- immutable infrastructure (systems), immutable delivery (apps)
+  - container based architecture: resources are packaged in a container with just enough OS config & dependencies and deployed to barebones physical infrastructure
+    - less reliance on configuration, and instead baking the configuration into the image, and deploying the image instead

 ### continuous delivery (& integration)